Using reclaimed wood is a great alternative to newer wood for lots of reasons.

 - Versatility: Reclaimed wood in a home is a sign of quality and matches just about any choice of decor.
 If you ever decide to sell your home, this will give valuable assurances to prospective buyers.

 - Appreciation: The sustainability and unique quality of reclaimed wood is making it an increasingly popular choice of material for people today.
 As demand continues to grow in the coming years, and supply dwindles, its value will naturally increase.

 While the upfront cost of reclaimed wood products may be higher than the cost of newer wood products, the quality and value make it a better choice of investment overall.

-Whole Log Lumber is committed to providing custom, high quality reclaimed wood products, and remarkable customer experiences to boot!
+Whole Log Reclaimed is committed to providing custom, high quality reclaimed wood products, and remarkable customer experiences to boot!

 If you have any hesitations, you can be assured that our team is composed of the most knowledgeable, and reliable, reclaimed wood experts you will find.
 In addition, we can help direct you to whom to use for installation of your product, as we only work with the best of the best.

 If you're considering using reclaimed wood in your next home or commercial improvement project, give us a call today.